francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 Works has already been done to consider the use of Forward Erasure Correction (FEC) for the QUIC protocol to ensure timely data delivery for delay-sensitive applications {{QUIC-FEC}} {{FlEC}}
 {{rQUIC}} {{I-D.swett-nwcrg-coding-for-quic}}.
+These loss recovery mechanisms generally maintain a coding window containing the latency-sensitive application data and generate repair symbols protecting this coding window from packet losses.
-This document defines additions to the QUIC protocol to extend its loss recovery mechanism and make it able to recover from packet losses prior to retransmission using FEC.
+This document defines additions to the QUIC protocol to extend its loss recovery mechanism with FEC capabilities and make it able to recover from packet losses prior to their retransmission.

 # Conventions and Definitions